Quansight-Labs/ndindex/docs/indices/integer-indices.md

 [](multiaxis-indices) page for more details on this analogy.
 For example, if `l` is a nested list of lists

+[^nesting-level]: Thinking about the `k`-th level of nesting gets confusing
+    once you start thinking about whether or not `k` is counted with 0-based number, and which level counts as which considering that at the outermost "level" there is always a single list.
+List-of-lists is a good analogy for thinking about why one might want to use an nd-array in the first place, but as you actually use NumPy arrays in practice, you'll find it's much better to think about dimensions and axes, not "levels of nesting".

 ```py
 >>> l = [[0, 1], [2, 3]]
 ```